openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 * Pytest framework

-* Instance of a test class
+* Instance of a test class.
   Typically this class is defined in `test_ote_training.py` in the algo backend.
   This class contains some fixtures implementation and uses test helper (see the next item).
   The name of the class is started from `Test`, so pytest uses it as a usual test class.
   The instance is responsible on the connection between test suite and pytest parameters and fixtures.

 * Instance of training test helper class `OTETestHelper` from `test_suite/training_tests_helper.py`.
   The instance of the class should be a static field of the test class stated above.
   The instance controls all execution of tests.
   Also the instance keeps in its cache an instance of a test case class between runs of different tests (see the next item).

 * Instance of a test case class.
   This instance connects all the test stages between each other and keeps in its fields results of all test stages between tests.
   (Since the instance of this class is kept in the cache of training test helper's instance between runs of tests, results of one test may be re-used by other tests.)
   Note that each test executes only one test stage.
   And note that the class of the test case is generated "on the fly" by the function `generate_ote_integration_test_case_class` from the file `test_suite/training_test_case.py`;
   the function